 Can Ground Penetrating Radar Scan Concrete Slab-On-Grade?

-Can Ground Penetrating Radar Differentiate Between Rebar, Post Tension Cables, Electrical Conduits, And Other Embedded Materials?
+Can GPR Differentiate Between Rebar, Post Tension Cable, Electrical Conduit, and Other Embedded Material?

-Our horizontal accuracy is typically +/- ¼” to the object’s center in concrete.
-Using GPR, we can also identify the depth of each object in concrete to within +/- 10-15%.
+While external factors such as the age of the concrete being scanned can play a role, GPR has proven to be very accurate.
+Its horizontal accuracy is typically +/- ¼” to the object’s center in concrete, and it can identify the depth of each object in concrete to within +/- 10-15%.

-While GPR is very accurate, we always recommend clients cut, drill, or core one to two inches from any line marked as an obstruction.
-While GPR typically cannot provide the exact diameter of a subsurface obstruction, a skilled technician can provide a very accurate estimate of diameter.
+In an abundance of caution, our Project Managers always recommend clients cut, drill, or core one to two inches from any line marked as an obstruction.
+While GPR cannot typically provide the exact diameter of a subsurface obstruction, skilled technicians such as our Project Managers can provide a very accurate estimate of this measurement.